ternaus/angiodysplasia-segmentation/README.rst

     AlbuNet34     75.35     84.98     30
     ============= ========= ========= ==================

-Pre-trained weights for all model of all segmentation tasks can be found at `google drive`_
+Pre-trained weights for all model of all segmentation tasks can be found on `google drive`_

 Dependencies
 ------------